fa201/PlotView/README.md

 * 'image' folder contains a few pictures of plot examples.
 * 'test' folder contains a few test curves.
 * plotview.py is the python script.
-* PV_session.ini is a session file which enables to bring back a saved session: curves will be load, colors, titles and annotation are updated.
+* session.pv is a session file which enables to bring back the session shown on the picture: curves will be load, colors, titles and annotation are updated.

 # Required Python packages.
 PlotView needs the following packages to run.